-In 2007 we added five new awards to the existing group of chef, pastry chef, mixologist and sommelier awards.
-The new award categories are:
+In addition to the existing group of chef, pastry chef, bartender, and sommelier awards, we have seven different award categories:

 Rising Star Hotel Chef – celebrates a chef responsible for running a hotel’s food and beverage program, with responsibilities above and beyond a single restaurant (i.e. banquets, catering, room service, and breakfast and/or lunch).

 Rising Star Community Award – celebrates a chef who has established deep roots within his/her local culinary community, and dedicates his/her spare time to charity work and/or community outreach.
 He/she is a catalyst for getting other members of the culinary community involved in local and/or national events and organizations.

 Rising Star Game Changer Award - celebrates a chef who's leadership is boldly advancing the restaurant industry - whether it's through boundary-pushing cuisine, an innovative dining format, or a revolutionary business idea.

 Rising Stars Award nominees* should have less than 10 years of experience as an Executive Chef and should be under 40.
 Career changers are an exception to both rules.
 Chefs de Cuisine are eligible, as long as they exert near-total menu control.
 In a restaurant with a Wine Director/Sommelier division, Sommeliers are eligible as long as they are responsible for at least half of the buying.

 Previous Rising Stars Award winners are not eligible for a new award if they have moved to a different city.
 However, previous winners can be eligible for the Rising Star Restaurateur Award.

 *This criteria applies to the chef, pastry chef, sommelier, mixologist, and hotel chef categories.
 Mentor, Restaurateur and Restaurant Concept awards are our senior awards and can be won by past Rising Stars and more senior chefs.